sakshimadkar/web-development/README.md

 Comments can be added anywhere in the code, and they can span across multiple lines.
 It’s a good practice to add comments to clarify complex parts of your code for future reference or collaboration.
 Older methods like <!-- --> for hiding CSS in older browsers are outdated and not recommended.
-Comments are simply ignored by the browser, so they don't affect the output in any way
+Comments are simply ignored by the browser, so they don't affect the output in any way.

+## CSS Animations
+CSS allows animation of HTML elements without using JavaScript!
+What are CSS Animations?
+An animation lets an element gradually change from one style to another.
+You can change as many CSS properties you want, as many times as you want.
+To use CSS animation, you must specify some keyframes for the animation.
+Keyframes hold what styles the element will have at certain times.

+## CSS Flexbox (Flexible Box Layout)
+CSS Flexbox is short for the CSS Flexible Box Layout module.
+Flexbox is a layout model for arranging items (horizontally or vertically) within a container, in a flexible and responsive way.
+Flexbox makes it easy to design a flexible and responsive layout, without using float or positioning.